oceanicsdotio/oceanics.io/README.md

-Build and deploy a specific function eith `faas-cli up -f buoys.yml`, or the full contents of a `stack.yml` file with, simply, `faas-cli up`.
+Build and deploy a specific function `faas-cli up -f buoys.yml`, or the full contents of a `stack.yml` file with, simply, `faas-cli up`.
 Some examples of invoking the included functions: